 Instead of browsing all the way down, according to me, by all odds it’s Kotlin.

-Kotlin was first introduced by JetBrains in 2011, which is the originator of IntelliJ IDEA, PyCharm, and many other top IDEs.
+Kotlin is a general-purpose programming language and it was first introduced by JetBrains in 2011, which is the originator of IntelliJ IDEA, PyCharm, and many other top IDEs.
 It got its name from ‘Kotlin Island’ in St. Petersburg, Russia.
 Kotlin was actually created to be better than Java in every possible way.
-But JetBrains didn’t put an effort to write an entire new IDE’s from scratch.
+But JetBrains didn’t put an effort to write an entirely new IDE’s from scratch.
 This was the reason why Kotlin was made 100% interoperable with Java.
 If you’re planning to fiddle around with Kotlin along with Java, you can do that without guilt.

-Kotlin sharing and app-cloud based services which offer a higher level feature set like Google Firebase will feature on Android as a platform in coming times.
+Kotlin sharing and app-cloud based services that offer a higher level feature set like Google Firebase will feature on Android as a platform in the coming times.

 Is the differentiation between functional and procedural apt?
-Kotlin is the merger of both functional and procedural approach and aims to bring out the best from the two.
-Once you gain an experience in Java application development, you will have an even better understanding and appreciation for Kotlin.
+Kotlin is the merger of both functional and procedural approaches and aims to bring out the best from the two.
+Once you gain experience in Java application development, you will have an even better understanding and appreciation for Kotlin.

 Neeti got her master's degree in software engineering in 2009 and has been working since for software companies of all sizes as a technical writer.
 What started as a high school passion has now been converted into a serious profession.
 She has a special knack of learning from all verticals and imbibing the extracts into her writing.
 She enjoys learning technical aspects of writing from her tasks where her experience and understanding are most impactful.